Amazon Alexa mod turns sign language into voice commands

-Amazon’s Alexa voice assistant can queue up your favorite tunes, give a digest of the day’s news and weather, and recommend movies you’re likely to enjoy.
+Amazon’s Alexa voice assistant can queue up your favorite tunes, provide a digest of the day’s news and weather, and recommend movies you’re likely to enjoy.
 But what if you have hearing loss or are deaf?
-Voice recognition systems like Alexa sometimes struggle to pick up the rhythms of deaf users, which presents a challenge for the more than 466 million people around the world with disabling hearing loss.
+Voice recognition systems like Alexa sometimes struggle to pick up the speech rhythms of deaf users, which presents a challenge for the more than 466 million people around the world with disabling hearing loss.

-Software developer Abhishek Singh has a hands-free solution: an app that allows Alexa to understand and respond to sign language.
+Software developer Abhishek Singh has come up with a hands-free solution: an app that allows Alexa to understand and respond to sign language.

-“The project was a thought experiment inspired by observing a trend among companies of pushing voice-based assistants as a way to create instant, seamless interactions,” Singh told Fast Company.
+“The project was a thought experiment inspired by observing a trend among companies of pushing voice-based assistants as a way to create instant, seamless interactions,” Singh told the Fast Company.
 “If these devices are to become a central way we interact with our homes or perform tasks, then some thought needs to be given to those who cannot hear or speak.
 Seamless design needs to be inclusive in nature.”

 It isn’t an off-the-shelf Echo, exactly.
-Singh’s stack consists of an Amazon Echo connected to a laptop that handles processing; a webcam that detects signs in American Sign Language (ASL); and an artificially intelligent backend that translates those signs into voice commands Alexa can understand.
+Singh’s stack consists of an Amazon Echo connected to a laptop that handles processing, a webcam that detects signs in American Sign Language (ASL), and an artificially intelligent backend that translates those signs into voice commands Alexa can understand.

 Singh trained a machine learning model in Google’s TensorFlow framework — specifically TensorFlow.js, an open source library that can define and run machine learning models in a web browser — by repeatedly gesturing in front of a webcam until it learned to distinguish between his hand, arm, and finger movements.
 He then hooked it up to a translation engine that listened for the Echo’s responses, transcribed them, and typed them in text.